 3. Helps you rank on Google

 LinkedIn is a big, trusted networking platform.
-This means when you create a LinkedIn profile, you get a higher chance of appearing in Google search results.
+Therefore, when you create a LinkedIn profile, you get a higher chance of appearing in Google search results.
 This is much easier and quicker than having your website or online portfolio (provided you have an SEO-friendly profile).
+Discover how to search LinkedIn profiles on Google easily.

 4. You can research companies